jjakk/jjakk/Readme.md

-I'm John, a software engineering major at Drexel University currently working at Comcast.
-I'm a full stack developer, with a focus on front-end engineering.
-I started with React & Vue, but have learned Angular for work and I'm looking to build more tools in it
+I'm John, a software engineering major at Drexel University.
+I'm a full stack developer, with a focus on front-end.
+My primary proficiencies are in React, Vue, & Angular, but I also have experience in Express, PostgreSQL, & some Django